boardzilla/boardzilla-docs/docs/game/adjacency.md

 ## Fixed grid

-A fixed grid is a grid of [Spaces](../api/classes/Space) that are created when we define our Board.
+A fixed grid is a grid of [Spaces](../api/classes/Space) that are created when we define our Game.
 These come in a few flavors: square, hex and custom.
 For the square and hex grids, we start with the [`createGrid`](../api/classes/Space#creategrid) method.